boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

   : n/a, this system does not use Certification Authories at all.

 R-SUPPORT-CLIENT: Yes, but poor user experience.

+R-REVOKE-AUTH:
+  : Yes, user can remove the certificate from list of authorized certificates.

 ## Local CA: Certification Authority Built Into CPE